theianchan/JS-SF-8-braid/README.md

 ## Commands

-You can say `hi` to hubb8 (the Braid bot's name is hubb8) and hubb8 will say hi back.
+You can say `@hubb8 hi` to hubb8 (the Braid bot's name is hubb8) and hubb8 will say hi back.

 You can also say `braid start` to kick off the Braid signup process. hubb8 will ask you a few questions and send the answers to our Google Sheets backend [here](https://docs.google.com/spreadsheets/d/1zLEbOqsqPUb4XS5ByM5PaPzgmGptl9iiIgOUlAx6-ig/edit?usp=sharing).

+hubb8 is `@bluebot` in the JS-SF-8 slack.

 ## Unsolved Problems

+This will never actually work because I think a bot can't "push" a message out based on some server action (not based on a user trigger).

 ## Developer's Notes